Richard de Lucy

-Richard de Lucy, Luci, Lucie, or Lusti (1089 – 14 July 1179), also known as Richard the Loyal, was first noted as High Sheriff of Essex, after which he was made Chief Justiciar of England.
+Richard de Lucy, Luci, Lucie, or Lusti (died 14 July 1179), also known as Richard the Loyal, was first noted as High Sheriff of Essex, after which he was made Chief Justiciar of England.

 Life

 The De Lucy family took its surname from Lucé in southern Normandy, then still held by the English kings.
 Richard inherited from his father estates in Norfolk, Suffolk, Kent, and Normandy.
 His mother was Aveline, the niece and heiress of William Goth.
 In the charter for Sées Cathedral in February 1130–31 Henry I refers to Richard de Lucy and his mother, Aveline.
 His brother, Walter de Luci, was abbot of Battle Abbey.
-De Lucy's wife, Rohese, who is named in several documents, was possibly a sister of Faramus de Boulogne.
-Rohese and Faramus were children of William de Boulogne who was the son of Geoffrey fitz Eustace (son of Eustace II, Count of Boulogne) and Beatrice, daughter of Norman magnate Geoffrey de Mandeville.
+De Lucy's wife, Rohese, who is named in several documents, was possibly a sister of Faramus of Boulogne and a descendant of the counts of Boulogne.

-An early reference to the family refers to the render by Henry I of the lordship of Diss, Norfolk to Richard de Lucy, Governor of Falaise, Normandy, after defending it with great valour and heroic conduct when besieged by Geoffrey, Earl of Anjou.
+An early reference to the family refers to the render by King Henry I of the lordship of Diss, Norfolk to Richard de Lucy, Governor of Falaise, Normandy, after defending it with great valour and heroic conduct when besieged by Count Geoffrey V of Anjou.

-In 1153–4 De Lucy was granted Chipping Ongar, Essex by William, son of King Stephen and his wife, Maud of Boulogne.
-He may have built the motte-and-bailey Ongar Castle, although it is also attributed to Eustace II Count of Boulogne (c.
+In 1153–4 De Lucy was granted Chipping Ongar, Essex by William, son of King Stephen and his wife, Matilda of Boulogne.
+He may have built the motte-and-bailey Ongar Castle, although it is also attributed to Count Eustace II of Boulogne (c.
 1015).
 Richard de Lucy was appointed Sheriff of both Essex and Hertfordshire for 1156.